 The palpable division between the dog trainer camps, (positive reward training and aversive training methods and positive reward trainers even going after each other), along side an often strained or non-existent relationship between veterinarians and dog trainers, is alive and strong.
 These relationships can be an extraordinary opportunity to team up in the effort of helping dogs to thrive, yet, it’s often fraught with ego and aversion.
 In the end, it’s the dogs who suffer.

-In addition to this insidious division, driven by some malevolent leaders are the many organizations, today, offering certificate courses and programs.
+In addition, to this insidious division, driven by some malevolent leaders are the many organizations, today, offering certificate courses and programs.
 It can become quite confusing to know which organization to trust.
 After all, they are not credentialed through state or federal agency, so how does one go about making an informed decision as to where to get the best possible education to suit their needs?
 Unfortunately, many just jump on some bandwagon with little to no research and critical thinking to help make this decision.
 Hence, giving way to mob mentality.

 With so many courses and programs being offered, it’s especially important to discuss the competition between dog trainers, professional dog organizations and some new certificate programs by veterinarians, for veterinarians and dog lovers.
 Competition can be a healthy and vital asset.
-It can offer more well-rounded hospital staff, different and diverse courses or trainer teams offering their own individual experiences and insights, providing patients, clients and trainers and veterinarians, with more knowledge and experience.
+It can offer more well-rounded hospital staff, different and diverse courses or trainer teams offering their own individual experiences and insights, providing patients, clients trainers and veterinarians, with more knowledge and experience.
 It seems however, that competition is seen as a bad thing, hence the dismissal of key people being fired and/or ostracized as board members or from a team, group or organization.
 This kind of leadership is separating people not bringing them together.
 It makes me wonder if branding, agenda and bottom line are more important than the education offered and it breaks my heart.
-I am not a dues paying member in any dog related organization for all the reasons stated.
+I am not a dues paying member in any dog related organization, for all the above reasons stated.